jenkinsci/crossbrowsertesting-plugin/README.md

 |CBT_BROWSER| the apiname of the selected Browser |
 |CBT_RESOLUTION| the name of the selected Screen Resolution |

+See the examples directory for a few language specific sample scripts.

 ###### Saving Your CrossBrowserTesting.com API Credentials
 1. Go to your installation's management screen.
 2. Click **Configure System**.
 3. Find the section labeled **CrossBrowserTesting.com**.
-4. Enter your CrossBrowserTesting.com Username and API Key information. you can find your api key [here][cbt_apidocs] (must be logged in)
+4. Enter your CrossBrowserTesting.com Username and API Key information.
+You can find your api key [here][cbt_apidocs] (must be logged in)
 5. Click **Save**.

 ###### Build Step